-6. Cabinet is asked to recommend the Council to approve the Treasury Annual Report for 2020/21.
+6. Cabinet is asked to recommend to Council the Treasury Annual Report for 2021/22.

 For the following reason:

 To ensure that the Council fully complies with the requirements of Financial Regulations and good practice as recommended by the Chartered Institute of Public Finance and Accountancy (CIPFA) in its Code of Practice on Treasury Management.